vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 ## GEGL

-GIMP now keeps track of GEGL-based filters that you used within one session and allows re-running them via the `Filters > Recently Used` submenu, just like old GIMP plug-ins.
+GIMP now keeps track of [GEGL](http://gegl.org/)-based filters that you used within one session and allows re-running them via the `Filters > Recently Used` submenu, just like old GIMP plug-ins.

 _Posterize_ and _Desaturate_ color tools have been converted to regular GEGL-based filters, and both _Tile_ and _Pagecurl_ filters have been converted to use GEGL buffers.
 A quite popular "photographic" _Highpass_ filter commonly used for enhancing details was added to the `Filters > Enhance` submenu.

 (FIXME SCREENSHOT)

 A way more noticeable new feature, however, is split preview for GEGL-based filters.
-You can compare before/after versions right on canvas and move a "curtain" around to see more of "before" or "after" and swap their position.
-You can also switch between vertical and horizontal division.
+You can compare before/after versions right on canvas and move a "curtain" around to see more of "before" or "after" and swap their position (`Shift + click` on the guide).
+You can also switch between vertical and horizontal division (`Ctrl + click`).

 <figure>
     <img src="{filename}gimp-2-9-4-gegl-curtain.jpg" alt="GEGL preview curtain - original image by Aryeom Han" width='975' height='548' />